taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/04-local-state-react.md

 }
 ~~~~~~~~

 It is not by accident that the suffixes in the naming of both `Counter` components are `Container` and `Presenter`.
 It is called the [container and presentational component pattern](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
-It is most often applied in React, but could live in other component centered libraries and frameworks, too.
+It is most often applied in React, but could live in other component centred libraries and frameworks, too.
 If you have never heard about it, I recommend reading the referenced article.
 It is a widely used pattern, where the container component deals with "How things work" and the presenter component deals with "How things look".
 In this case, the container component cares about the state while the presenter component only displays the counter value and provides a handful of click handler yet without knowing that these click handlers manipulate the state.

 Container components are the ideal candidates to manage state while the presenter components only display it and act on callback functions.
 You will encounter these container components more often in the book, when dealing with the concepts of higher order components, that could potentially manage local state, and connected components.